-A class set of laptops networked wirelessly across the campus provides flexibility in learning contexts.
+A class set of laptops and a class set of iPads networked wirelessly across the campus provides flexibility in learning contexts.
 The school uses two computer labs to support whole class ICT learning.
+Additionally, each Prep to Year 3 class has an allocation of iPads to support learning encounters.

-Corinda now utilizes Mathletics and Literacy Planet as a consolidation learning tool across the whole school.
+Corinda utilizes Mathletics and Literacy Planet as a consolidation learning tool across the whole school.
 These internet-based programs are currently subsidized by the school for each child.